 The Tactical Workload Tier

-Workload defined at the tactical level has another advantage, which is unique to this level: Tasks are automatically expedited, and they can make use of reserved AMP worker tasks (AWTs).
-Furthermore, tactical workload tasks can quickly interrupt other tasks and take over the CPU (the suspended tasks will be continued afterwards).
-While this feature itself is not unique to tactical workload, only tactical workloads has access to the CPU immediately.
-Tasks from other levels usually only get access to the CPU by interrupting running tasks if the task to be interrupted consumed much more CPU than the one which is interrupting it.
+Tasks assigned at the tactical level offer a distinct advantage: they are automatically expedited and can utilize reserved AMP worker tasks (AWTs).
+Additionally, these tasks can promptly interrupt others and take over the CPU, with the suspended tasks resuming afterward.
+Although this feature is not exclusive to tactical workloads, only these tasks can immediately access the CPU.
+Tasks from other levels can generally only access the CPU by interrupting running tasks if the interrupted task consumed significantly more CPU than the interrupting one.

-Therefore, you should only assign “real” tactical requests to the tactical tier: Single-AMP or group-AMP operations.
+Assign only legitimate tactical requests to the tactical tier, such as Single-AMP or group-AMP operations.

-At least the 50% of the resources defined in the “remaining” workload will always flow down to the SLG tier below tier 1 (could be another SLG level or timeshare, depending on the setup).
-If tier 1 can’t use 50% of its assigned resources (20% + 30%), and resources cannot be reassigned between workloads on tier 1, all unused resources will be added to the 50% of the “remaining” workload.
+50% of the resources allocated to the “remaining” workload will be directed to the tier below tier 1, which may either be another SLG level or timeshare, depending on the configuration.
+Suppose 50% of the resources assigned to tier 1 (20% + 30%) cannot be utilized, and there is no possibility of reassigning resources among workloads on tier 1.
+In that case, all unutilized resources will be included in the 50% allotted to the “remaining” workload.

-The alert reader will have recognized, that there are no relative weights used in the tactical tier.
-All requests running in workloads located in the tactical tier have access to all available resources, without any limitation.
-The idea is that only tactical requests are found in the tactical tier.
+The perceptive reader would have noticed that the tactical tier does not employ relative weights.
+All workloads in the tactical tier have unrestricted access to all resources at their disposal.
+The concept behind this is that exclusively tactical requests are present in the tactical tier.

-One last warning: Keep the number of SLG tiers as little as possible.
-The more SLG tiers you create, the less stable will be the run time behavior of your requests, as apparently the requests on lower levels of the hierarchy depend on what’s “left over” from higher hierarchy levels.
+A final cautionary note: Minimize the number of SLG tiers.
+The greater the amount of SLG tiers, the less consistent the runtime behavior of your requests will be.
+This is because requests on lower levels of the hierarchy rely on what remains from higher hierarchy levels.

 The Timeshare Tier

-The timeshare tier sets four resource allocation weights:
+The timeshare system has four resource allocation weights that comprise its tier.

 Between these four levels, fixed ratios are defined.
 No relative weights per workload are used like on the SLG tier(s):

-- Each request in a workload of group “Top” can consume eight times more than any request of a workload of group “Low.”
+- Each request in a group “Top” workload can consume eight times more than any request of the group “Low.”

-- Each request in a workload of group “Medium” can consume two times more than any request of a workload of group “Low.”
+- Each request in a group “Medium” workload can consume two times more than any request of the group “Low.”

 This rule is valid across all workloads defined on the timeshare tier.

-While all requests of one workload on an SLG tier are competing for the relative resources assigned to exactly this workload, all timeshare requests of all defined workload compete for the total resources entering the timeshare tier.
+Requests from workloads within an SLG tier vie for the resources allocated to the tier.
+Meanwhile, all timeshare requests from specified workloads compete for the total resources allocated to the timeshare tier.

-Each “Top” request will always get eight times more resources than each “Low” request, no matter how many requests are active in any of the four levels (top, high, medium, low).
-All workloads defined in the timeshare tier are sharing resources.
+“Top” requests receive eight times the resources compared to “Low” requests, regardless of the number of active requests in the four levels (top, high, medium, low).
+All workloads in the timeshare tier share resources.

-If workload defined as timeshare consumes all remaining resources, 100% of the system resources were consumed and distributed.
-But if the timeshare workloads don’t consume all remaining resources, they will be assigned to other workloads in need.
+If a workload defined as a timeshare consumes all available resources, 100% of the system’s resources have been distributed and utilized.
+Alternatively, if the timeshare workloads do not consume all available resources, these remaining resources will be allocated to other workloads that require them.